varletjs/rattail/docs/array/remove-item.md

 # removeItem

-Removes the first occurrence of a specific item from an array and returns the removed item.
+Removes the first occurrence of a specific item from an `array` and returns the `removed item`.

 ### Usage